 Age-related and/or noise-induced hearing loss is permanent but can be effectively treated using hearing aids.
 Hearing loss caused by viral or bacterial infections can sometimes be reversed with the timely use of medication.
-Medication that causes hearing loss as a side effect can be swapped for an alternate medicine that has fewer hearing related side effects, as prescribed by a physician and when available.

 While age-related hearing loss cannot be avoided, prevention of noise-induced hearing loss should always be taken seriously whether we are five or 95 years old.
 It is always recommended to use good quality ear plugs or earmuffs when in loud noise to prevent noise-induced hearing loss and protect your hearing health.

 Conductive hearing loss refers to hearing loss in the outer ear and/or middle ear and includes the ear canal, ear drum, and the middle ear bones.
 Conductive hearing loss may be temporary or permanent, depending on the cause.

 Conductive hearing loss occurs when the pathway for sound to travel from the outer ear and middle ear to the inner ear is blocked.
 It can also occur from conditions that cause the ear drum or middle ear bones to not properly function.
 It can cause full or partial hearing loss.

 Similar to the symptoms of sensorineural hearing loss, conductive hearing loss will cause a reduced ability to hear sound, but not clarity.
 Often, a sensation of fullness or "plugged" ears is experienced along with tinnitus.
 If an infection is present, pain or drainage may also accompany the hearing loss.